The Tax Cuts and Jobs Act

 Given the new limit on the interest expense deduction, it will take robust modeling to determine what, if any, limit you may face and how to address it.
 Should you put more equity into a deal?
 Could leasing be an alternative to debt?
-If an opportunity you are modeling includes foreign operations, do push-down options make sense — can a foreign subsidiary, which won’t have the U.S. interest limitation, service some of the debt?
+If an opportunity you are modeling includes foreign operations, do push-down options make sense?
+Can a foreign subsidiary, which won’t have the U.S. interest limitation, service some of the debt?

-Funds will need to rethink how they model the impact of transaction costs, as they can no longer be used to create significant NOLs, for example through stock options, and then carry them back.
+Fund managers will need to rethink how they model the impact of transaction costs, as they can no longer be used to create significant NOLs, for example through stock options, and then carry them back.
 You can carry NOLs forward indefinitely, but given the significantly lower tax rates, the future value of NOLs is lower.
-One more NOL issue to consider: while the use of NOL carryforwards going forward is limited to 80% of taxable income, there is no such limitation on pre-2018 NOLs.
+One more NOL issue to consider: While the use of NOL carryforwards going forward is limited to 80% of taxable income, there is no such limitation on pre-2018 NOLs.

 How does immediate expensing affect models?

-The asset versus stock transaction structure deserves a new level of consideration.
+The asset-versus-stock transaction structure deserves a new level of consideration.

 Interest expense limitations could play a larger role for one company while the expensing of capital expenses could result in a larger role for another.

-The income approach focuses primarily on cash flow and discount rates, so the Act does have an impact.
-However, you are also considering the cash flow and discount rates over time, so you need to consider the likelihood that some of the provisions of the Act may be repealed or changed over time and to reflect that likelihood in your terminal value assessment.
-You also need to consider whether and how the target is likely to reinvest additional cash flow due to the Act.
+The income approach focuses primarily on cash flow and discount rates, so the TCJA does have an impact.
+However, you are also considering the cash flow and discount rates over time, so you need to consider the likelihood that some of the provisions of the TCJA may be repealed or changed over time and to reflect that likelihood in your terminal value assessment.
+You also need to consider whether and how the target is likely to reinvest additional cash flow due to the TCJA.
 Will they hire more people?
 Increase R&D?
 Step up sales and marketing efforts?
 Buy back shares?
 How will those actions affect value?